Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Related sections: Administrative & Public Law, Civil Liberties & Human Rights, Crime

-Buyouts includes firms and lawyers that advise private equity companies on the purchase or disposal of their investments.
-Beyond this, secondary transactions and advice to management teams are included.
+Buyouts includes firms and lawyers that advise private equity investors on the purchase or disposal of their investments.
+Advice to companies being acquired or disposed of by investors is considered, but the most highly ranked firms will be able to demonstrate client rosters that include multiple private equity investors.
+Beyond this, secondary transactions and advice to management teams are considered.

 Related sections: Capital Markets, Corporate/M&A, Investment Funds